 1. Self-Driving Car Specialization (Coursera)

 As I mentioned above, you can enroll in the Self-Driving Car specialization on Coursera.
-The entire specialization takes about five months to complete and costs $79 per month.

 There are four courses in this specialization: